asmblah/uniter/README.md

 (and entire libraries) from JavaScript.
 For an example of compiling a PHP library down to JavaScript, see the [Uniter Symfony EventDispatcher demo](https://github.com/uniter/event-dispatcher-demo).

+[`dotphp`](https://github.com/uniter/dotphp) allows for easily including PHP files from Node.js.
+A `require(...)` extension may be installed by using the `/register` script` or PHP files may simply be required with the exported `.require(..)` method.
+Stderr and stdout are mapped to the process' stderr and stdout respectively, and the filesystem/ `include/require/_once(...)` access is mapped to the real filesystem.

 Getting started
 ---------------